cloudyskystack/funny-store-game/README.md

-silly store game hehe
+silly store game hehe\n
-planning to implement api reading for now, store data in lists/structs initialised in the script
+planning to implement api reading\n for now, store data in lists/structs initialised in the script